ngs-docs/2023-snakemake-book-draft/src/beginner+/expand.md

       expand('{x}.by.{y}', zip, x=X, y=Y)
 ```
 which will now generate only three filenames: `1.by.a`, `2.by.b`, and `3.by.c`.

+CTB: mention what will happen if lists are different lengths.

 For more information see the [snakemake documentation on using zip instead of product](https://snakemake.readthedocs.io/en/stable/project_info/faq.html#i-don-t-want-expand-to-use-the-product-of-every-wildcard-what-can-i-do).